How do you know when it is time to evacuate?

 So you’ve decided to evacuate.
 Know where to go, how to get there and what to bring!

-Starting 2018 all the Sarasota County shelters will be pet friendly!
+All the Sarasota County shelters will be pet friendly!
 Make sure you bring something for Fido to eat, drink, and sleep on, these will not be provided.

 Learn how to get to a shelter